dowsmiller/fihrist-mss-tabular-data/tabular_data/config/_read_me.txt

 	3.1.
 Source Files

-	Any .xml file found in the root directory of the repository will be treated as a file containing data about an individual manuscript unit.
+	Any .xml file found in the collection directory or its sub-directories will be treated as a file containing data about an individual manuscript unit.

 	3.2.
 Default Configuration Files